danielsuzumura/webproject/README.md

 ## Project Description
   * The project consists of a website for an online grocery store.
   * It's made using single-page application (SPA) style, rewriting the current page dynamically according to the user interactions.
-  * We are using the Vue framework.
+  * For the frontend, we are using the Vue framework.
+  * For the backend, we are using Nodejs + Express
+  * For the Database, we are using Atlas MongoDB
   * For our specific functionality, we implemented a review functionality, where the customer can give a rating and an opinion about the product.

 ## Comments About the Code